Kentucky Cerebral Palsy Attorneys

 Cerebral palsy is caused by abnormal brain development or an injury to the brain during pregnancy, labor, or delivery.
 This condition often requires lifelong care, and there is not currently a cure for cerebral palsy.
 In many cases, a newborn may suffer from oxygen deprivation at some point in utero or during delivery.
 It is here that medical professionals can be negligent in their care of the mother or the baby, causing or failing to prevent or treat the oxygen deprivation from damaging the baby’s brain.

-Your Kentucky birth injury lawyer at Wilt & Associates can take a closer look at the circumstances of your case to determine whether pursuing a claim is in your best interests and the best interests of your child.
+Your Kentucky birth injury lawyer at Wilt Injury Lawyers can take a closer look at the circumstances of your case to determine whether pursuing a claim is in your best interests and the best interests of your child.

 What causes cerebral palsy?